 If you’re running a resale business with liquidation merchandise, organization is key.
-Buyers who are sourcing inventory through liquidation marketplaces deal with shipments that range in size.
+Buyers who are sourcing inventory through liquidation storefronts deal with shipments that range in size.
 From parcels to pallets, and full truckloads, you want to create a system and stick with it.

 You want inventory to be easy to find and ready to be shipped to customers.
 That means regular maintenance, decluttering, and top-tier organizational tools will be required.
 Read on for all the tips you need for organizing your liquidation pallets!